When I graduated from high school, I received all sorts of cards, wall hanging and picture frames. On them were sayings like:

 twice, but I will proceed no further.”

-Have you ever been in a situation where you've had trouble trusting God?
-I'd love to encourage you and pray for you, so please share with us if you feel led.
+Have you ever been in a situation where you’ve had trouble trusting God?
+I’d love to encourage you and pray for you, so please send me an email at thepurposefulmom at live dot com if you feel led.